FINANCIAL PREDICTIVE ANALYTICS SOFTWARE MARKET 2020: GROWTH OPPORTUNITIES & TOP COMPANIES- ALTERYX, ORACLE, MICROSOFT, ALTAIR ENGINEERING, IBM, TIBCO, SISENSE, CME GROUP, PRESIDION, MODERN ANALYTICS, FRACTAL ANALYTICS, MINITAB ETC.

 2.4.2.2 Product B

-2.4.3 Altair Engineering，Inc Monetary Predictive Analytics Instrument Income, Gross Margin and Marketplace Proportion (2017-2018)
+2.4.3 Altair Engineering，Inc Monetary Predictive Analytics Instrument Income, Gross Margin and Marketplace Percentage (2017-2018)

 2.5 IBM